eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

              38           LOAD_CONST         6          (None)
              40           RETURN_VALUE
 ```
-FYI, `line number` starts at `2` because source files are 1-indexed, and there are no operations on line 1 (`'''`)
+BTW, `line number` (leftmost column) starts at `2` because source files are 1-indexed, and there are no operations on line 1.

 Looking at the `BINARY_SUBSCR` operation (instruction number `26`), we can see that the lookup on `foo` is evaluated before the lookup on `bar`, but that still doesn't tell us which one threw the `IndexError`.
-Sadly, the bytecode itself has lost access to the column number.
+This means the bytecode itself has lost access to the column number.

-When Python is [compiled](https://nedbatchelder.com/blog/201803/is_python_interpreted_or_compiled_yes.html), we drop a bunch of meta-resolution about the source code to remove noise and increase performance, leaving the PythonVM with only what it needs– thus **all runtime errors** lack detail.
+When Python is [compiled](https://nedbatchelder.com/blog/201803/is_python_interpreted_or_compiled_yes.html), we drop a bunch of meta-resolution about the source code to remove noise and increase performance, leaving the PythonVM with only what it needs, thus **all runtime errors** lack detail.

 To highlight this, let's look at an error that is thrown _before runtime_, i.e. during parsing: